kenkangxgwe/lsp-wl/README.md

     git clone https://github.com/kenkangxgwe/lsp-wl.git
     ```

-2. Install the dependent paclets with the correct version from the Wolfram kernel / Mathematica.
+2. Install the dependent paclets with the correct versions from the Wolfram kernel / Mathematica.
 (_This will cost some time for the first time_) :
     ``` mathematica
     PacletInstall[{"AST", "0.11"}, "Site" -> "http://pacletserver.wolfram.com", "UpdateSites" -> True]